Frosty273/Frosty273/README.md

 ### Hi there 👋

+Welcome to my GitHub repository, where you can have a look at the projects I've been working on.

+I am an Graduate from the University of Auckland, Majoring in Computer Science and Information Systems.
+I am currently pursuing my Honours degree in Computer Science at the University of Auckland

+I love problem solving and programming, which is what lead to my interest in the development field of work.
+I am also good at coming up with creative solutions and work well in a team.

 <!--
 **Frosty273/Frosty273** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.